moleszczak/Stories/README.md

 ## Roadmap

-Authentication to allow only authenticated users access service.
+- Authentication to allow only authenticated users access service.
-Better error handling
- - dedicated handler for timeouts or too many requests response from https://hacker-news.firebaseio.com/v0/
+- Dedicated handler for timeouts or too many requests response from https://hacker-news.firebaseio.com/v0/